Search within Lanny's blog:

 No one knew that such a fragile, small body actually contained a soul from a different world.

-At the end of his stare, the curtain flapped in the coming wind and exposed a corner of the green hills outside the wagon and the long stone slab road that rapidly moved backward as though there were countless of frames in a continuous rewind.
+At the end of his stare, the curtain flapped in the coming wind and exposed a corner of the green hills outside the wagon and the long stone slab road that rapidly moved backward as though there were countless frames in a continuous rewind.

 In front of the wagon, the blind youngster held the iron chisel tightly in his grip.
 A black cloth covered not only his two eyes, but also the entire world.